Interstate 27: History

 I-27 was not part of the original Interstate Highway System chosen in the 1950s; the spur from I-40 to Lubbock was authorized with the Federal-Aid Highway Act of 1968, which added 1500 mi to the system.
-George H. Mahon, member of the US House of Representatives from 1935 to 1979 and chairman of the House Appropriations Committee after 1964, helped secure funding for the road.
+George H. Mahon, member of the US House of Representatives from 1935 to 1979 and chair of the House Committee on Appropriations after 1964, helped secure funding for the road.
 Texas officially designated the highway in early 1969, originally running from US 62 near downtown Lubbock to I-40 in Amarillo; the definition was extended south through Lubbock to the south side of the loop in early 1976.
-The existing freeway sections, including the Canyon Expressway, were absorbed into I-27, despite not being built to Interstate standards.
+The existing freeway sections, including the Canyon Expressway, were absorbed into I-27 despite not being built to Interstate standards.
 New construction began in 1975, from Lubbock north to New Deal, and most of the freeway was completed in the 1980s.
 Two long sections of US 87 were bypassed: Happy to Canyon on December 5, 1986, and Kress to Tulia soon after; I-27 was complete north of Lubbock by 1988.
 Most of the Happy–Canyon bypass was built along the two-lane FM 1541, which now ends at exit 103 southeast of Canyon.

 The final section of I-27 to be built was through Lubbock, inside Loop 289; this was built in the early 1990s and completed on September 3, 1992.
 On that day, a ceremony at the 34th Street overpass opened the road from 19th Street (US 62) to 54th Street, completing Texas's 3200 mi portion of the Interstate Highway System.
 At its south end, the new I-27 connected to an existing freeway upgrade of US 87, built about 1970, to a traffic circle at US 84 (just north of Loop 289).
 The old route of US 87 through Lubbock became Bus.
 US 87-G upon completion of I-27.
 Two business loops of I-27 have been designated: through Plainview (former Loop 445) in early 1991 and through Hale Center (formerly a local street) in 2002.